IChowdhury01/Missing-Person-Tracking-API/README.md

 4. `java -jar TrackingSystem-0.0.1-SNAPSHOT.jar`

-5. After running the .JAR, use an HTTP client to send GET, POST, or PUT requests to the endpoints above.
+5. After running the .JAR, use an HTTP client to send GET, POST, or PUT requests to the endpoints below.

 # Usage